s-ol/alive/docs/guide.md

     $ git clone https://git.s-ol.nu/alivecoding.git

-You should now be able to run `alive` from within the repository, but first you will need to create a file for it to run.
+You should now be able to run `alive` from within the repository, but first, you will need to create a file for it to run.
 Create an empty file in the text editor you want to use, and save it as `hello.alv` in the `alivecoding` repository.
 Then launch the `alive` copilot like so: